ZXMushroom63/synthetic-audio/README.md

 ### Static website
 Host as a static website (eg: github pages).
 You can use all features, including ffmpeg codecs.
 Bandwidth usage is heavily optimised through service workers, so you should stay under any quotas very easily.
 ### Multiplayer server
 Clone the repository, run `npm i` and then run `npm run host`.
 This will activate a server with multiplayer support.
-To use it, simply go to the website.
+To use it, simply go to `http://localhost:80`.
 You should automatically connect to the server.
 Note that the server will not save the project between restarts, you must manually save to a file and load it.
+If you know your IP and how to port-forward, or create tunnels, you can connect to a server via IP using the `Remote Multiplayer` module in the `Misc` tab.